kellerflint/Course-Resources/content/Database Design Assignment.md

 # Submission Instructions

-For part 1 of this assignment (and for the [[Database Design Assignment - Challenge (5 pts Extra Credit)|challenge]], should you chose to attempt it), take a screenshot of your completed entity relationship diagram(s) from drawSQL.
+For part 1 of this assignment (and for the [[Database Design Assignment - Challenge (5 pts Extra Credit)|challenge]], should you choose to attempt it), take a screenshot of your completed entity relationship diagram(s) from drawSQL.

 For part 2 of this assignment, please put your `CREATE`, `INSERT` and `SELECT` SQL queries into a single SQL file.